-2017 has almost ended, so it’s time to welcome the year 2018!
+The time passes quickly and the year is ending soon, so it’s time to welcome the new year!
 And there are special traditions in Kyoto in store for welcoming the new year to the old capital.
 There are many traditions, like eating soba noodles on New Year’s Eve, eating zoni soup based on white miso with Japanese rice cakes in it (symbolizing a satisfactory New Year), and making “osechi,” food especially for the New Year, of which each family has their own version.
 After the 108 bell rings of the Joya no Kane ceremony at Chion-in Temple have been rung, the New Year has officially started in Kyoto.
 There are many events that take place in Kyoto during this time, all the way to 15 of January when it’s time to eat New Year’s porridge.
 So, it’s time to get the champagne ready!

 At most families, one of the most cherished New Year’s traditions is eating soba noodles on the New Year’s Eve.
 The long soba noodles are thought to symbolize long life, and because of their chewiness, you’re also said to be able to get rid of bad luck by chewing them.
 Remember to eat the noodles before the year changes, otherwise eating them is said to bring bad luck instead of good.

 Joya no Kane is a ceremony that takes place at many temples in Kyoto, and the temple bell is first rung 107 times on New Year’s Eve, and then one last time as the year changes at midnight.
 Why 108 times?
 The reason can be found in Buddhism (of course) as the number 108 is thought to be the number of desires people have.
 This traditional ceremony is also done as to wish everyone a happy and safe New Year.